22soulfan/Lynux-Webs/README.md

 ``` bash
 sudo bee install xfce4: cmd not found
 ```
-That's because desktop environments are made with C++ and other complex programming languages, which PyLinux can't do.
-If you want a graphical desktop interface, you need to install a real Linux distro instead of PyLinux.
+That's because desktop environments are made with C++ and other complex programming languages, which Lynux Webs can't do.
+If you want a graphical desktop interface, you need to install a real Linux distro instead of Lynux Webs.

-**Is PyLinux like a real Linux console?**
+**Is Lynux Webs like a real Linux console?**

 No, it is just a basic console.
 You cannot try complex commands; they are hard to be coded.

-**Is PyLinux open-source?**
+**Is Lynux Webs open-source?**

-Yes, PyLinux is open-source on the MIT License.
-You can fork it as long as you like or contribute.
+Yes, Lynux Webs is open-source on the MIT License.
+It's a fork of PyLinux.

-**Can you run Neofetch on PyLinux?**
+**Can you run Neofetch on Lynux Webs?**

 No, you cannot do that.
-However, PyLinux includes PyFetch which is inspired by Neofetch.
+However, Lynux Webs includes PyFetch which is inspired by Neofetch.
 To access it, type this:
 ``` bash
 pyfetch
 ```
-**Can you build PyLinux?**
+**Can you build Lynux Webs?**

-There is no build script to create PyLinux; but if you want to customize it, you can clone the repository.
+There is no build script to create Lynux Webs; but if you want to customize it, you can clone the repository.
 On Linux, type this:
 ``` bash
 git clone "https://github.com/hirohamada2014/PyLinux.git"
 ```